310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Kanata pastsmile %}
-hehe… please calm down, it will be okay.
+fufu… please calm down, it will be okay.

 thanks to you… i am saved.